taniaka/telegram-synonym-bot/README.md

 ## TELEGAM SYNONYM BOT

-A simple Telegram Bot that lets you guess words based on their synonyms.
+A simple Telegram Bot for guessing words based on their synonyms.

 Currently available in English and Spanish.